The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita of Made for Spain & Portugal.

 May, when the terraces and cafés open and residents head outdoors to enjoy this amiable and architecturally dazzling city before the heat sets in.
 Spring is the perfect time for strolling and picnicking in the sparkling Mediterranean light.

 July and August, when residents leave, many businesses close, and the spires of the Sagrada Familia blur in the summer haze.
 Tourist venues are packed, but daily life is practically at a standstill, and you’ll get little sense of what Barcelona is all about.

 Showing up at the Picasso Museum without a ticket; buy one online or you’ll wait forever to get in.

-The new open-sided Els Encants market has a dramatic roof of mirror-like panels that reflect the mercantile scene below.
+The open-sided Els Encants market has a dramatic roof of mirror-like panels that reflect the mercantile scene below.
 Frame it with Torre Agbar, a 31-story skyscraper nicknamed the Suppository, rising in the distance.

 Ladies, whoever decided that the Barcelona airport should have floors that shine like a looking glass was not thinking of your modesty.
-Do not to wear a skirt here unless you want to show the world a crystal-clear reflection of your undies.
+Do not wear a skirt here unless you want to show the world a crystal-clear reflection of your undies.

 Tips are not customary in Spain.
 Everyone has a salary.
-If the service is really good, we usually round up the bills—leaving, say, 100 euros for an 85-euro meal.
+If the service is really good, Spaniards usually round up the bill—leaving, say, 100 euros for an 85-euro meal.
 Same in a taxi.
 If the driver is nice and the fare is 4 euros, you give 5.
 On the other hand, if you don’t have change or don’t want to tip, there is no rule that says you have to.